thehottgame/theHoTTGameGuide/docs/source/1-fundamental-group/quest-2.rst

   they will be ``inl ax`` and ``inl ay``, so checking the goal we should be required to give a point in ``inl x ≡ inl y → x ≡ y``.
-  Reading this carelessly one could call this ``inl`` being injective.
+  Reading this carelessly one could call this "``inl`` is injective".
 - When ``x`` and ``y`` are from different spaces then checking the goal, we should be required to give a point in ``inl ax ≡ inr by → ⊥``.